 For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

-These can be really effective at reducing leakage, but it's important to do the exercises properly.
+Pelvic floor exercises can be really effective at reducing leakage, but it's important to do them properly.
 Find out how to do pelvic floor exercises.

-You may have to do these exercises for three months before you see any benefits.
+You may have to do pelvic floor exercises for three months before you see any benefits.

 2. Quit smoking

 If you smoke, you put yourself at risk of incontinence because coughing puts strain on your pelvic floor muscles.
 Advice to help you stop smoking is available from your GP or pharmacist.
-You can also call the NHS smoking helpline on 0800 022 4 322 or visit the NHS Smokefree website.
+You can also call the NHS smoking helpline on 0800 022 4 322.

 Read more about how to stop smoking.